ietf-wg-asdf/sdf-protocol-mapping/draft-ietf-asdf-sdf-protocol-mapping.md

 # SCIM SDF Extension

-While SDF provides a way to describe a type of device, there is no way to associate a mapping between an instance of a device and SDF models. {{?I-D.ietf-scim-device-model}} describes the SCIM resource schema for devices.
-This can be extended using a SCIM device schema extension to associate an SDF model with a device instance.
+While SDF provides a way to describe a device, a method is needed to associate a mapping between an instance of a device and its associated SDF models.
+To accomplish this, we define a SCIM extension that can be used in conjunction with
+{{?I-D.ietf-scim-device-model}}, the details of which can be found in
+{{scim-sdf-extension-schema}}.

 An example SCIM device schema extension might look like: